 Tempurpedic mattresses and mattress toppers are the most common brand name of memory foam.
 These products are very unique in their feel and may people swear by them as a real cure for a variety of symptomatic complaints, including disc pain.

-Sleep number beds, and other inflatables, are alternative sleep options for back and neck pain sufferers.
+Sleep Number beds, and other inflatables, offer alternative sleep options for back and neck pain sufferers.
 These beds are made to provide a customizable and variable sleep surface which responds to the preferences of the user and can be changed at any time.